Inabaeiji/RandomStatus/README.md

 By turning off the features later, you can also "lock in" and play with the characters in their post-change state.
 Ready to use with recommended settings — just install and play.

+I’ve kept the features to a minimum to keep things as simple as possible, but if there are requests for interesting features, I’ll consider implementing them.

 ### Features:
 * Automatic Randomization: Affects Relationships, Lewdness, Personality, and Visit Desires (KKS only).
 * Automatic Status Application: Applies the Horny status based on Lewdness levels.